mikejmoore/docker-swarm-sdk/README.md

 Must use Docker API Version of 1.24 or above.

+Docker Swarm is improving rapidly.
+The controls for services has seen great improvements lately.
+This GEM helps connect your Ruby scripts/applications to create and extend your swarm and then manage services upon the swarm.

 This project leverages swipely/docker-api (https://github.com/swipely/docker-api), and adds Docker Swarm capability.

 Sample Usage